-The manual aims to provide staff with an orientation to the VFPMS, an explanation regarding VFPMS procedures and VFPMS guidelines as well as tips for safe practice in forensic medicine.
-Current staff may also find it to be a useful single point of reference regarding best practice and recommended VFPMS procedures.
+The manual aims to provide staff with an orientation to the VFPMS, an explanation regarding VFPMS processes, procedures and VFPMS guidelines as well as tips for safe practice.
+Current staff may use the manual as a single point of reference regarding best practice and currently recommended VFPMS processes and procedures.

-The manual explains the principles that underpin practice in the field of paediatric forensic medicine and aims to assist VFPMS staff to understand the policies, processes, procedures and standards of practice that are expected within the VFPMS.
+The manual explains the principles that underpin practice in the field of paediatric forensic medicine and aims to assist VFPMS staff to understand the policies, processes, procedures and standards of practice that are expected of professionals working within the VFPMS.
 The manual should be read in conjunction with the VFPMS clinical practice guidelines published on the VFPMS website and the various CPGs on the RCH website relating to injury and child abuse.